-Encinitas Child Custody Attorney and Child Visitation Attorney Joseph Carnohanhas more than 27 years of experience advising clients in divorce, separation, and other family law cases.
+Encinitas Child Custody Attorney and Child Visitation Attorney Joseph Carnohan has more than 30 years of experience advising clients in divorce, separation, and other family law cases.
 If you need guidance regarding a custody or visitation matter, and you live in Encinitas, North San Diego County, or elsewhere in California, call our office.

 Separation and divorce can give rise to deeply emotional legal issues regarding the children.
 Encinitas Child Custody Lawyer Carnohan works to provide compassionate representation and to resolve these issues.
 With his many years as a family law attorney, Mr. Carnohan is able to help clients find solutions and complete their separation or divorce.

-To schedule a free consultation with Encinitas Child Custody Attorney Joseph B. Carnohan, call our Family Law Firm at (760) 722-8200.
-Your free initial consultation will include reviewing the case, answering questions, and providing a case analysis.
+To schedule a free consultation with Encinitas Child Custody Attorney Joseph B. Carnohan, call our Family Law Firm at (760) 722-

 In the state of California, various arrangements for custody are recognized.
 When identifying what will be in the highest interests of the child, the courts consider multiple factors.
 Our firm understands the issues and represents clients pursuing different types of custody: